isledecomp/isle/CONTRIBUTING.md

 ## Code Style

-In general, we're not exhaustively strict about coding style, but there are some preferable guidelines to follow:
+In general, we're not exhaustively strict about coding style, but there are some preferable guidelines to follow that have been adopted from what we know about the original codebase:

 - Indent: 2 spaces
 - `PascalCase` for classes and function names.